keen/pingpong/README.md

 + What's the latency to each DC from a client in the US?
 In Europe?
 + How much latency does using SSL add?

 Pingpong runs all day, every day from multiple data centers around the world, helping our team understand current performance and study long-term trends.
-To date, Pingpong has run over 19,693,312 checks in production!
+To date, Pingpong has run more than 20 million checks in production.

-While agent-based application monitoring tools like New Relic are also useful (we're big fans!), some things need to be measured from a real client exactly 1 Internet away.
-Additionally, few monitoring tools allow drill-downs over custom dimensions, or provide the ability to create dashboards from arbitrary queries.

 #### Helpful Links